 Lecture method is used in combination with the case studies to provide a rich learning experience for the student.
-The course requires the practical use of a computer.
+The course requires the practical use of a calculator, a computer, and the Internet to solve managerial accounting problems.
 The emphasis will be on learning by doing.
 Every student must participate in an intensive classroom activity.
 Reading, writing, and problem solving assignments will be made throughout the course.